cncf-bulgaria/meetups/2024-meetups/may/README.md

 ## Workshop Guides

-In this repository, you can find two files:
+In this folder, you can find two files:

 > Note: Please DON'T open the cncf-owasp-k8s-top-10-k01-solution.md till the end of the workshop!